dart-lang/sdk/runtime/vm/service/service.md

 collected, then an [Object](#object) will be returned.

-The _offset_ and _count_ parameters are used to request subranges of Instance objects with the kinds: List, Map, Uint8ClampedList, Uint8List, Uint16List, Uint32List, Uint64List, Int8List, Int16List,
+The _offset_ and _count_ parameters are used to request subranges of Instance objects with the kinds: String, List, Map, Uint8ClampedList, Uint8List, Uint16List, Uint32List, Uint64List, Int8List, Int16List,
 Int32List, Int64List, Flooat32List, Float64List, Inst32x3List,
 Float32x4List, and Float64x2List.
 These parameters are otherwise